kietly/cs109a/twitter-nlp.md

 ---

-## Natural Language Processing
+## Natural Language Processing Features and Analysis

-### Outline
-* Summary
-* Loading Data
-* Linguistic Features
-* Emotion Based Features
-* Sentiment Based Features
-* Topic Model Based Features
-* Feature Selection

-### Summary of Analysis and Features
+### Summary

-This section describes the Natural Language Processing techniques used to create additional features for the Tweets data.
-In particular, 18 NLP features were generated based on sentiment analysis, emotional analysis and topic modelling techniques.
-Of those 18, a total of 9 were identified for inclusion in the models:
+ We used several Natural Language Processing (NLP) techniques to create metadata about the human language component of the tweet text.
+18 NLP features were generated based on sentiment analysis, emotional analysis and topic modeling.
+Of those 18, the following 9 were selected as predictors for the models:

 * sentiment_negative
 * sentiment_neutral